teiid/teiid-wildfly-quickstarts/infinispan-local-cache/README.md

 4) Start the server

-	*  run:  ./standalone.sh -c standalone-teiid.xml
+	*  run:  ./standalone.sh   or  ./standalone.bat

 5) setup the Infinispan Cache